ttetrafon/system-intelligence-obsidian-vault/Game System/Checks & Dice/Descriptors/Body.md

   - descriptor
   - descriptor-effect-type
 ---
-Effects directed to a target's body, or physical form in general.
+Effects directed to a target's [[../../Characters/Attributes/Attributes#Body|body]], or physical form in general.